-Date Milestone January 2024 Finance department prepares for February launch of the annual budget cycle.
-February 2024 Budget process begins.
+Date Milestone January 2023 Finance department prepares for February launch of the annual budget cycle.
+February 2023 Budget process begins.
 Initial revenue and expense estimates are developed.
-March to April 2024 Departments propose unconstrained expense requests for review.
-April 2024 Staff set initial budget baseline.
-May 16, 2024 Financial Management and Risk Committee reviews the FY 2024-25 budget and provides feedback.
-May 23, 2024 FY 2024-25 budget is reviewed by the Board of Directors as an information item.
-June 13, 2024 Citizens Advisory Committee reviews the FY 2024-25 budget and provides feedback.
-June 20, 2024 Financial Management and Risk Committee reviews the FY 2024-25 budget and provides final feedback.
-June 27, 2024 FY 2024-25 budget is potentially adopted by the Board of Directors as an action item.
-July 1, 2024 FY 2024-25 budget is implemented.
+March to April 2023 Departments propose unconstrained expense requests for review.
+April 2023 Staff set initial budget baseline.
+April 21, 2023 Feedback incorporated from Strategic Planning sessions with the Board of Directors.
+May 18, 2023 Financial Management and Risk Committee reviews the FY 2022-23 budget and provides feedback.
+May 25, 2023 FY 2023-24 budget is reviewed by the Board of Directors as an information item.
+June 8, 2023 Citizens Advisory Committee reviews the FY 2023-24 budget and provides feedback.
+June 8, 2023 Financial Management and Risk Committee reviews the FY 2023-24 budget and provides final feedback.
+June 22, 2023 FY 2023-24 budget is potentially adopted by the Board of Directors as an action item.
+July 1, 2023 FY 2023-24 budget is implemented.

-FIGURE 10: BUDGET CALENDAR
+FIGURE 5: BUDGET CALENDAR